spiffe/spiffe/standards/WIT-SVID.md

 Due to the nature of how this claim uniquely identifies the WIT-SVID, it could be leveraged for revocation of an individual WIT-SVID.
 There are no mechanisms defined within SPIFFE for the propagation of WIT-SVID revocations and this is considered out of the scope of the specification.

-Implementations MAY issue a WIT-SVID with the same `jti` to two different instances of the workload on the same node.
-As such, the `jti` SHOULD NOT be used for replay protection.
+Implementations MAY return a WIT-SVID with the same `jti` to two different instances of the workload on the same node.
+As such, the `jti` MUST NOT be used for replay protection by validators.

 ### 3.4.
 Expiry - `exp`